-The earliest members' vessels were converted ex-commercial cargo barges, typically Dutch because the Netherlands was (and still is) the best source of suitable sized craft, 20 to 38 metres.
+The earliest members' vessels were converted ex-commercial cargo barges, typically Dutch because the Netherlands was (and still is) the best source of suitable sized craft for extended living, perhaps 18 to 38 metres long.
 These converted vessels, many destined for the scrap yard, were given a new lease of life by providing comfortable living accommodation with all the amenities of any land based residence.
 Owing to their size, too big for most UK canal system, most were based in the Thames or on continental waterways.

-Later, others joined, with British, French, German and Belgian barges.
-In more recent years, members' vessels are more likely to be new-builds designed specifically for living aboard and based on the traditional barge style.
+Later, others joined the club, with British, French, German and Belgian barges.
+In more recent years, members' vessels are more likely to be newer, designed for living aboard and based on the traditional barge style.
 The new-builds tend to be smaller than the conversions, typically below 20 metres.
 While being more compact they don't lose out in comfort or amenities due to modern materials and building techniques.

 The formal stuff

 The Barge Association is a not-for-profit organisation formed in 1992.
-We rely mainly on the voluntary contributions of the mangement team and members.
+We rely mainly on the voluntary work and time of the mangement team and members.
 Volunteers represent the membership at both government and non-government levels within the UK & Europe.
-A few